 - Remove from oven and cool completely at room temperature, then chill in refrigerator for 2 hours.

 - To make icing, whisk together lemon juice and powdered sugar in a bowl, adding more or less lemon juice for desired consistency.
-Drizzle over chilled bars and allow to set before slicing.
+Drizzle over chilled bars and allow to set before slicing.1 cup powdered sugar, 1-3 tablespoon fresh lemon juice

-PIN this blueberry cream cheese dessert bar recipe for later!
+PIN this blueberry cream cheese bars recipe for later!